Last updated 1 Dec 2020

 When and how can I travel to Indonesia?

 At the moment Indonesia is not issuing tourist visas and at the moment there are indications that it may be the start of 2021 until this changes.
 As of yet there is no official confirmation on this.
-Social visas are now available.
+Social visas and business visas are now available, which will allow you into the country for 60 days.

 What changes will there be to scuba diving in Indonesia?

 The number one priority of any good dive centre is always safety, and this applies also to COVID!!
-We have had to incorporate changes to both our dive service and our resort/non-diving services as a result of COVID, and you will notice these differences when we reopen.
+We have had to incorporate changes to both our dive service and our resort/non-diving services as a result of COVID, and you will notice these differences.

-Additionally we recently received a thorough document from DAN (Divers Alert Network) with medically approved best practice for dive centre operations in relation to COVID, and we are reviewing this with the plan to implement all appropriate measures.
+Additionally we recently received a thorough document from DAN (Divers Alert Network) with medically approved best practice for dive centre operations in relation to COVID, and we have implemented all appropriate measures.

 One other change that we like – after a few months without divers and dive boats we’re hoping that the fish life will be even more abundant!!